sollecitom/software-product-development-blog/content/posts/2023/2023-12-04-walking-skeleton-scope.md

 TODO (scope)
 - Tracing (correlation, who, when, how, where from)
 - Features and product modules (representation in the code, who has enabled what, how do you know)
-- Authentication (login challenge, SSO, IDP federation, allowing or disallowing email aliases, etc.)
+- Authentication (login challenge, SSO, IDP federation, allowing or disallowing email aliases, login and logout events, etc.)
 - Authorization (how to query for permissions, scoping with containers, how to ensure authorization is the same for a whole invocation, OPA)
 - Gateway (vs no gateway, along with responsibilities, open source vs commercial vs homemade)
 - Circuit breakers and bulk-heads (if needed)